Page loading ... Please wait.

 Printer Friendly Page

-Raisin Shortbreads had been in my head for months, ever since I saw a recipe in Alice Waters' Chez Panisse Fruit Cookbook.
-The thought of soft and chewy raisins sandwiched between two layers of tender and crumbly shortbread sounded too good to pass by.
-So when a cool and rainy day happened along (perfect day for baking), I went out and bought a good unsalted butter and some Thompson raisins and made the recipe.
-I wasn't disappointed.
-They tasted every bit as good as they sounded so I just had to share this recipe with you.
-These raisin shortbread fingers go perfectly with a hot cup of tea or coffee and I also think they would be a nice addition to your Christmas baking.
+Raisin Shortbreads have been in my head for months, ever since I saw a recipe in Alice Waters' Chez Panisse Fruit Cookbook.
+The thought of soft and chewy dark raisins in a tender and crumbly shortbread sounded too good to pass by.
+So I bought a good quality butter and some Thompson raisins and made Raisin Shortbreads.
+And they taste even better than they sound.
+They go perfectly with a hot cup of tea or coffee and I also think they would be a nice addition to your Christmas baking.

 I know I have said this more than once, but I think it bears repeating.
 The quality of your shortbread is dependent on the quality of your ingredients, especially the butter.
-Therefore, buy the best unsalted butter you can find and you will be rewarded with a crispy, crumbly, and buttery shortbread that literally melts in your mouth.
+Therefore, buy the best butter (salted or unsalted) you can find and you will be rewarded with a crispy, crumbly, and buttery shortbread that literally melts in your mouth.
 Another important ingredient is vanilla extract.
 Make sure that what you buy is labeled "pure".
-The best I have found, although it is quite expensive, is Nielsen-Massey Madagascar Bourbon Pure Vanilla Extract that can be found in specialty food stores and by mail order.
-If your budget doesn't allow this expenditure or you cannot find it, don't worry, there are quality brands to be found in your local grocery store.
-Just stay away from the ones labeled "imitation" vanilla extracts as they are made with synthetic vanilla (from glycoside found in the sapwood of certain conifers or from coal extracts) and leave a bitter aftertaste.
+Stay away from the ones labeled "imitation" vanilla extracts as they are made with synthetic vanilla and leave a bitter aftertaste.

-In the bowl of your electric mixer (or with a hand mixer), cream the butter and vanilla extract until smooth and creamy (about one minute).
-Add the sugar and beat until light and fluffy.
-In a separate bowl whisk the flour with the salt and then add the flour mixture to the butter mixture and beat until the dough just comes together.
+In the bowl of your electric mixer (or with a hand mixer), beat the butter until smooth and creamy (about one minute).
+Add the sugar and vanilla extract and beat until well combined.
+In a separate bowl whisk the flour with the salt and then add the flour mixture, along with the raisins, to the butter mixture and beat until the dough just starts to come together.

-Bake the shortbread for about 30 - 40 minutes or until light golden brown.
-Remove from oven and place on a wire rack to cool.
-Cut the shortbread into about 1 x 3 inch (2.5 x 7.5 cm) rectangular bars.
+Bake the shortbread for about 30 - 40 minutes or until light golden brown (the longer you bake the shortbread the more crisp and crunchy they will be).
+Remove from oven and place on a wire rack to cool slightly.
+Then cut the shortbread into rectangular bars.

 Raisin Shortbreads:

-1 cup (120 grams) confectioners (powdered or icing) sugar
+1 cup (120 grams) confectioners (powdered or icing) sugar, sifted

 2 1/2 cups (325 grams) all-purpose flour